 - “griefers” terrorizing our plots of land each week, crashing sims with twisted torus prims, and let’s not forget their signature “lewd pornographic particle images” in the sky, all across the grid.

 - Inability to log in, and having to wait for hours for Linden Lab to fix the servers,

 - Graphical glitches.
 Old timers in Second Life® will remember the “hair up my butt” bug after teleporting or logging in,

 - Inventory items magically deleting themselves!

-Thankfully, most of the above issues have mostly been solved, and it’s good to see that Linden Lab have worked hard on improving the world we all know and love.
-A lot of new awesome features have been added over the years, and I’m sure there are many more to come.
+Thankfully, most of the above issues have been fixed, and it’s good to see that Linden Lab have worked hard on improving the world we all know and love.
+A lot of new awesome features have been added over the years, and I’m sure there are more to come.

 These days, things are much better.
 We have new mesh avatars, with better skeletons.
 Motion capture has made animations look more realistic.
 We have “Project EEP” around the corner, which will build on the old “Windlight®” system, to make environments look a lot cooler.
 Premium members got a boost in parcel allowance bring us to 1024 square meters for free with your premium account.
 A lot of the old bugs mention above have been fixed.
 I’m still waiting for Linden Lab to fix lag on sim crossings, so sims won’t lose my vehicles — but I can only dream.